mikethompson100/slick/README.md

 Notes: 3/11/23: Created Carousel 28 showing useCss and easing.
 This one took a little while to understand.
 I had to add a reference to jquery-easing.

 Notes: 3/30/23: Starting Carousel 29.

+Notes: 4/12/23: Finished Carousel 29 showing the use of vertical and verticalSwiping.